PierrickLeroy/PierrickLeroy/README.md

 ### Hi there 👋

-I'm currently working on network science projects for fun and recommender systems for work (which is also fun!)
+I'm currently working on graph machine learning for fun and recommender systems for work (which is also fun!)

-For now I am exploring basic notions like rankings on graphs, graph layout and I plan to investigate distances between graphs in the future 😄
+##### 🌱 Looking for PhD opportunities 🌱

+**Major interests** : GNN & geometric deep learning, graph theory, topology, geometry \
+**Minor interests** : distance, density, recommender systems, game theory, evaluation metrics, information theory, manifold learning, metric learning, optimal transport, nlp
+\
+\

+📫 Reach me on : pierrick.lry@gmail.com

 <!--
 **PierrickLeroy/PierrickLeroy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.